akitaonrails/qwen-cli-zig/README.md

 # Qwen CLI Zig

+**update from 2025-06-10:** Claude Sonnet 4 was released and I tried to see if it could finish this small program.
+Gemini 2.5 Pro Exp failed, but Sonnet 4 actually finished it.
+It was not a smooth experience, it required a lot of back and forth, it took a long time to solve the problems, but at least it was able to converge into a workable solution.

 This is an attempt at making Gemini 2.5 Pro Exp write usable Zig code.
 The veredict: do not try unless you have a robust RAG or LoRa solution for the most current Zig documentation or source code.

 It will try to write Zig but it doesn´t know what changed in the most current version.
 If you try to import C header files, it has a very hard time with type casting, pointer casting and makes frequent type and syntax errors.
 It is a true knighmare.